8 Best Cat Breeds for Dogs

 What Makes a Cat Dog-Friendly?

-• Tolerant of playful behavior: Dog-friendly cats are more patient with the energy and curiosity of dogs.
+• Dog-friendly cats are more patient with the energy and curiosity of dogs.

-• Affectionate and adaptable: Cats that enjoy companionship are more likely to get along with dogs.
+• Cats that are friendly and can adapt to new situations are more likely to get along with dogs.

 1. Maine Coon

-The Maine Coon is often referred to as the “gentle giant” of the cat world, and for good reason.
-Known for their friendly and tolerant demeanor, Maine Coons are one of the most dog-friendly cat breeds out there.
-Their playful and sociable nature makes them a fantastic choice for homes with dogs.
+People often call the Maine Coon the “gentle giant” of cats, and for good reason.
+Maine Coons are one of the most dog-friendly cat breeds because they are friendly and patient.
+They are a great choice for homes with dogs because they are fun and friendly.

 2. Ragdoll